 - 31.1.
 It is the responsibility of the teacher to report or request an absence under Article G.31 in accordance with the following procedures: - a.
-Short term Educational Leave for up to five (5) days: submit the electronic leave notification - notify Principal - b.
-Short term Educational Leave in excess of five (5) days: submit the electronic leave request for approval - c.
+Short term Educational Leave for up to five (5) days: - submit the electronic leave notification - notify Principal - b.
+Short term Educational Leave in excess of five (5) days: - submit the electronic leave request for approval - c.
 Extended Educational Leave: - submit an email request to Human Resources - 31.2.
-The District shall grant short term educational leave to a teacher to a maximum of five (5) days with cost of TTOC deducted for attendance at University, College or Institute of Technology courses.
+The District shall grant short term educational leave to a teacher to a maximum of five (5) days with cost of Teacher Teaching on Call (TTOC) deducted for attendance at University, College or Institute of Technology courses.
 Additional short term leave without pay may be granted by the District upon request to Human Resources. - 31.3.
 Short term leave granted under Article G.31 or combined with other short term leave shall not exceed twenty (20) short term leave days per school year. - 31.4.
 Requests for extended educational leave for a continuous period in excess of twenty (20) days shall be considered in the order in which they are received by Human Resources.
-Requests, in most cases, must be made no later than March 31 for leave commencing at the beginning of the next school year and no later than October 31 for leave commencing at the beginning of January or second semester.
+Requests, in most cases, must be made no later than March 31 for leave commencing at the beginning of the next school year and no later than October 31 for leave commencing at the beginning of January or second semester. - 31.5.

-- 31.5.
 A teacher granted a leave in excess of twenty (20) days must inform Human Resources by email no later than March 31 of their intent to return to the teaching staff at the beginning of the next school year or by October 1 of their intent to return to the teaching staff at the beginning of January or second semester. - 31.6.
-All additional requests for leave of absence under Article G.31 for an ensuing school year shall emailed to Human Resources on or before March 31. - 31.7.
+All additional requests for leave of absence under Article G.31 for an ensuing school year shall emailed to Human Resources on or before March 31.

+- 31.7.
 Extended leave granted under Article G.31 or combined with other extended leave shall not exceed a total period of thirty (30) school months. - 31.8.
-In emergency situations the maximum length of the leave pursuant to Articles G.31.3 and G.31.7 may be waived upon email request to Human Resources. - 31.9.
-Reassignment: - a.
+In emergency situations the maximum length of the leave pursuant to Articles G.31.3 and G.31.7 may be waived upon email request to Human Resources.

+- a.
 A teacher returning from leave of one (1) school year or less shall be reassigned to the same position held prior to the leave. - b.
 A teacher returning from leave of more than one (1) school year shall be reassigned pursuant to Article E.23 (Posting and Filling Vacant Positions).